top of page

 Not only do you not know where any of the ingredients come from, but some of the ingredients are just entirely made up - like Bifidobacterium Rhamnosus.
 No such bacteria exist.
 Do you want to trust a supplement with elements on the label that do not exist?

 For most whole food supplements, powders are the best bet.
-Getting one tablespoon of powder can sometimes take 6-12 capsules.
+Getting one serving of powder can sometimes take 6-12 capsules.
 Powders can be mixed in various foods, smoothies, or beverages.
 Properly made powders do not need additives and fillers.
 In addition, tasting food can lead to benefits you may not get from a pill.
 For example, bitter foods can improve digestion because the bitter taste can stimulate digestive secretions.
 Therefore, if you were to swallow it in a pill, you would miss out on some benefits.
-Some things may not taste or mix well and therefore are best in capsules, but you cannot take just one pill and get enough.
+Some things may not taste or mix well and are best in capsules, but you cannot take just one pill and get enough.

 A good whole-food supplement should be able to stand on its own two feet.
 Unfortunately, too many companies feel this is not the case or decide that profit is more important than producing a good product.